Azure/azure-powershell/src/Compute/Compute/help/Update-AzVM.md

 ```

 ### -IfMatch
-The ETag of the transformation.
+used to make a request conditional for the PUT and other non-safe methods.
+The server will only return the requested resources if the resource matches one of the listed ETag values.
 Omit this value to always overwrite the current resource.
 Specify the last-seen ETag value to prevent accidentally overwriting concurrent changes.

 ```yaml
 Type: System.String